Skip Ribbon Commands

 • Patient’s general state of health

-The main treatment for stomach cancer is surgery.
-However chemotherapy and radiotherapy may also be required for some patients.
+The main and only curative treatment for stomach cancer is surgery.
+However, chemotherapy and radiotherapy may also be required for some patients.
 Endoscopic resection may be possible for very early cancers confined to the mucosa.
 In advanced stage disease, chemotherapy is generally used in combination with surgery, and radiotherapy may also be administered.

-New treatment approaches such as immunotherapy, have been shown in clinical trials to be effective for certain types of stomach cancer.
+New treatment approaches such as immunotherapy have been shown in clinical trials to be effective for certain types of stomach cancer, either given as single agent or in combination with chemotherapy.

 An individual with cancer should be assessed by a specialist to determine which treatment is best suited for them.